 Willamette’s fall play Urinetown opened its doors on Nov.
 1, gracing audience members with bathroom jokes, musical numbers and capitalistic criticisms.
 Opening night and the following weekend had an unexpected addition to this play’s repertoire of surprises: one of the lead roles, Bobby Strong, originally played by Pollox Gessinger (’28), was filled in by Otis Perrone (’27).

 On Wednesday, Oct.
 30, Pollox notified the team that they might not be able to go on due to a possible concussion.
-With opening night just two nights away and a pre-showing a night before that, there was a tight window to find someone to fill the role.
-In regular circumstances, a stagehand would fill the role, but because the production is a musical, alternative arrangements had to be made.
+With opening night just two nights away and a preview a night before that, there was a tight window to find someone to fill the role.
+In regular circumstances, a stage manager would fill the role, but because the production is a musical, alternative arrangements had to be made.
 Perrone stood out from the rest because they knew the musical front to back after doing it in high school.
 “I knew the character very well so I felt comfortable,” Perrone shared.

 While Perrone was able to swoop in and take on the role of Bobby Strong, this left their own roles as McQueen and one of the cops unfilled.
 They had to pass along many of their former lines to other characters, and with two roles in the same play, they spent most of the play in the limelight.
 Perrone said the director and stage managers did their best to support them throughout the production: “The director and the stage manager are just incredible and they made sure that I was hydrated throughout the whole show and had water in multiple places and that I was able to have a break.”